xinjue37/Control-Movement-Using-Deep-Reinforcement-Learning/README.md

 Author: [Ng Zheng Jue](https://github.com/xinjue37), [Ng Rui Qi](https://github.com/Ruiqi2002)

 * This is a project developed in undergraduate Year 2 - Semester 2
 * This repository consists of **solving a control movement problem using Deep Reinforcement Learning**.
-The deep learning architecture used is CNN as we are dealing with the map.
+The deep learning architecture used is CNN as we are dealing with the map. * This repository consists of
+  - Jupyter Notebook file to extract the environment, process the environment, build the deep learning model, control movement using deep learning model
+  - Sample map: 'data_1.txt'
+  - 3 trained model 'CNN40000.pt', CNN50000.pt, CNN60000.pt
 * One example of the environment map is at "[data_1.txt](https://github.com/xinjue37/Control-Movement-Using-Deep-Reinforcement-Learning/blob/main/data_1.txt)" where
   * The starting point is marked with 'S'
   * The obstacles are marked with 'W'